savoirfairelinux/building-inclusive-open-source-software/docs/index.md

 It all started with a statement:

-> Despite being deeply based on values of sharing and empowerment, Free and Open Source Software (FOSS) projects often have difficulties in being inclusive.
+> Despite being deeply based on values of sharing and empowerment, Free and Open Source Software (FOSS) projects often lack inclusiveness and accessibility.

 **This project aims at providing accessibility and inclusiveness knowledge for organizations and individuals who build open-source software.**